 We hope in future issues to follow the general plan used in this one: a learned article, something to test your Ricardian knowledge, a poem, letters and questions from members, research and news reports, and a book review.
 There will also be a space for fixtures and notices.
 But this magazine in yours: it is your Speakers’ Corner, your Parliament and your Hansard…

 But above all this magazine is on behalf of Richard: this is why we have chosen to edit the first issue for official publication on Richard’s birthday.
 As members of the Society we are set to free Richard’s name from the calumnies which at present obscure it.
 We ask you, by passing The Ricardian on to your friends – there will be a few extra copies for sale as well – and by supporting us, to help this work which is yours as well as ours.

-This is the first poem published in The Ricardian, a dreadfully romantic one titled Aftermath by Christine Wiseman.
-The “e” isn’t coming up too well in the photo (Richard was defeated by “foes” not “foos”).
+This is the first poem published in The Ricardian, a decidedly romantic one titled Aftermath by Christine Wiseman.
+The “e”s are not coming up too well in the photo.
 C.S. thinks this was probably done on a mimeograph, which was a popular way to print fanzines before photocopying.

 Isolde Wigram contributed Common Sense about the Princes, the crossword is titled Chairman’s Folly – A Crossword with Plantagenet Overtones, letters from readers appeared in the Ricardianly Yours section, Elizabeth Hall reported on a visit to Minster Lovell and Dorothy Broome contributed a Research Report on Napoleon and Richard III.
 The Book Review by Muriel Meredith discussed “York Records of the XVc compiled by Davie in the last century” and rather entertaining sounding novel by Lord Lytton, The Last of the Barons.